-Even with such precautions, your hardwood floors are bound to get dirty and steps will have to be taken to clean them.
+Even with such precautions, your hardwood flooring is bound to get dirty and steps will have to be taken to clean them.
 First of all, hardwood floors should be swept on a weekly basis with a soft broom that will not scratch the finish of the floor.

 It is also recommended that homeowners have their floors vacuumed with a lightweight vacuum cleaner and brush when it is deemed necessary to do so.
 Heavy vacuums and attachments can dent and ding a floor when they are dropped, use caution with them.